aupiff/brivv/README.md

 program is buggy.
-After you have received all the intake forms forms from clients, you would map over the necessary data for each client, transmit it to London's incorporation API (also a simple, private email-based smart contract), and wait for a new tax ID.
+After you have received all the intake forms forms from clients, you would map over the necessary data for each client, transmit it to London's incorporation API (also a simple, private email-based smart contract), and wait for a messages from the London Gov't containing new tax IDs for the LLCs.
 Simple people will be able to set up apis for everything, effortlessly.
 We don't need centralized servers to make APIs or store data.
 Spam is much less of an issue because of cryptographic signatures and reputation systems.